You, a production professional, know how to make script sides.

 Make script sides: a step-by-step guide

-In this article, we’ll cover how to make script sides traditionally as well as how to create them the modern way.
+In this article, we’ll cover how to make script sides traditionally as well as how to create them with modern tools.

 You’ll want to get a good grasp on both methods.
 Some productions run on cloud-based software, while others go more “old-school.”
 Since you’re a pro, it’s important to understand how they both work.